jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 # Acknowledgements

-Job Snijders, Ties de Kock, Mark Kosters, Tim Bruijnzeels, Bart Bakker, and Frank Hill provided valuable feedback for this document.
+Job Snijders, Ties de Kock, Mark Kosters, Tim Bruijnzeels, Bart Bakker, Frank Hill, and Tobias Fiebig provided valuable feedback for this document.

+# Change History

+(Remove this section before publication.)

+## Changes from 00 to 01

+* Adhering to the guidelines in [@!I-D.ietf-regext-rdap-extensions].
+* Highlighted other RDAP search scenarios that could help with RPKI troubleshooting.
+* More explicit about what this extension is not.
+* How/when to evolve this extension in the future.
+* Renamed the "autnum" member as "customerAutnum" in the ASPA RDAP object class to better match the "CustomerASID" field from the ASPA RPKI profile.

 {backmatter}